Italy visa refusal 2026: reasons, appeal, court — a real success story

 Review time2–18 months (average 6)

-Chances of successWith a well-founded case — good.
-The court checks whether the consulate broke the law
+Chances of successWith a substantiated case — good.
+The court checks whether the consulate violated the law

-A community member litigating another case: "Courts really aren’t always in favor of citizens.
-Decisions can be absurd, motivational parts lack logic.
-We are now waiting from the second instance for the reasoning in the appeal refusal."
+A community member who litigated on another matter: "Courts do not always rule in favor of citizens.
+Decisions are sometimes absurd, motivation parts lack logic.
+We are now waiting for the second-instance motivation in the refused appeal."
 Court is a last resort when everything else failed.

-By law: if the Nulla Osta is not issued within 90 days — you may file without it
+By law: if the nulla osta is not issued within 90 days — you can file without it

-Under art.
-6, para.
-5 DPR 394, if the prefecture does not respond to the request for the Nulla Osta within 90 days — you can submit documents to the consulate without it.
-In practice consulates refuse to accept: "Either we won’t accept, or we’ll accept but the documents will sit until you bring the Nulla Osta."
+According to art.
+6 para.
+5 DPR 394, if the prefecture does not respond to the request for the nulla osta within 90 days — you can submit documents to the consulate without it.
+In practice consulates refuse to accept: "Either we won’t accept, or we’ll accept but the documents will sit until you bring the nulla osta."
 A lawyer’s letter with legal references sometimes helps.

 Consulate suggests changing the motive